kddnewton/parsing-ruby/README.md

 - *`::` method calls*
 effectively an alias for the `.` operator, there was a convention for a while to call class-level methods with `::`

+Also interesting to note in this version are 2 new entries in the todo file.
+The first is "named" arguments (what would eventually become keyword arguments).
+Though the syntax isn't what ended up landing `:=` versus just `:`, it's still interesting to see the entry all of the way back here.

+Worth noting is the `objectify interpreters` entry.
+While I can't speak to what this would actually look like, what it _could_ be in reference to would be an object that could be accessed from Ruby-space that would accept an AST as an argument and be able to execute the code on demand.
+Extending this idea to include a reentrant parser, and Matz is effectively referring to the Rubinius project which would be started a little less than a decade later.

+#### ChangeLog

+Thu Dec 24 00:17:00 1998  Yukihiro Matsumoto  <matz@netlab.co.jp>

+	* parse.y (primary): enable expr::identifier as method
+	  invocation.

+Mon Dec  7 22:08:22 1998  Yukihiro Matsumoto  <matz@netlab.co.jp>

+	* parse.y (primary): allows `def obj::foo; .. end'.

+Sat Dec  5 23:27:23 1998  Yukihiro Matsumoto  <matz@netlab.co.jp>

+	* parse.y (here_document): indentable here-doc delimiter by
+	  `<<-'.
+Proposed by Clemens <c.hintze@gmx.net>.
+Thanks.

+Mon Nov 16 23:26:29 1998  Yukihiro Matsumoto  <matz@netlab.co.jp>

+	* parse.y (primary): exec else clause if no exception raised.

+Wed Oct 14 00:18:33 1998  Yukihiro Matsumoto  <matz@netlab.co.jp>

+	* parse.y (when_args): `when a, *b' style new syntax for array expansion in `case'.

+#### ToDo

+* package or access control for global variables
+* named arguments like foo(nation:="german").
+* multiple return values, yield values.  maybe imcompatible
+* objectify interpreters
+* syntax tree -> bytecode ???

-**1998-12-25 - Ruby 1.2.0**
+### 1998-12-25 - Ruby 1.2.0

 This is a "stable" release, and is meant for production.
 It's the first stable release since `1.0` was released exactly 2 years prior.
 A lot of new syntax was introduced in those two years, many of which form the foundation of the kind of Ruby that was see today.
-This includes:
+Here are a couple of the standout entries:

 - *heredocs*
 easily one of the most difficult-to-parse syntax constructs gets introduced